KULeuven-Diepenbeek/appdev-course/content/extra/install.md

 The wrapper properties file should point to Gradle 7.x for Android projects.

 For more information on Gradle, see the [Software Engineering Skills: Java Gradle Projects](https://kuleuven-diepenbeek.github.io/ses-course/dependency-management/gradle/) lessons.
+Remember that in case you create Kotlin DSL tyle Gradle projects, you should be on the lookout for `build.gradle.kts` - see [Gradle Kotlin-style projects](https://kuleuven-diepenbeek.github.io/ses-course/dependency-management/kotlin-gradle/).

 #### Code